Hamiltonicity of covering graphs of trees: Introduction

 The results of the paper are organized as follows.
 In Section \ref{sec:tools}, we extend a method of Hell, Nishiyama, and Stacho \cite{HellVoltage} in order to develop new sufficient conditions for the Hamiltonicity of the lift of a tree based on a decomposition of the tree into paths similar to the one in \cite{HellVoltage}.
 In Section \ref{sec:large}, we consider a reflexive tree lifted over a cyclic group $\mathbb Z_p$ of prime order, and we find a more relaxed sufficient condition for the Hamiltonicity of such a covering graph.
-In particular, we prove that for a given reflexive tree $T$ with random nonzero voltage labels at its edges, the corresponding lift is almost surely Hamiltonian for a large enough prime-ordered cyclic group $\mathbb Z_p$.
-Finally, in Section \ref{sec:circumference}, we show that if our group $\mathbb Z_p$ is of a large enough prime order, then for any assignment of nonzero elements in $\mathbb Z_p$ to the edges of $\Gamma$, the lift $\Gamma^{\sigma}$ has a large circumference.
+In particular, we prove that for a given reflexive tree $T$ whose edge labels are assigned uniformly at random from a finite set, the corresponding lift is almost surely Hamiltonian for a large enough prime-ordered cyclic group $\mathbb Z_p$.
+Finally, in Section \ref{sec:circumference}, we show that if the group $\mathbb Z_p$ is of a large enough prime order, then for any assignment of nonzero elements in $\mathbb Z_p$ to the edges of $\Gamma$, the lift $\Gamma^{\sigma}$ has a large circumference.